 FULL KIT SPONSOR | JIM INNOCENT

 Abbott was brought to the club alongside boss Shaun Derry to add experience to the Meadow Lane backroom team.

-The duo had known each other from Abbott’s time as a coach at Leeds United but have reunited with the hope of bringing success to Notts Count Football Club.
+The duo had known each other from Abbott’s time as a coach at Leeds United but reunited to steer Notts away from certain relegation in 2013.14.

-Having managed Carlisle United for the past five years, during which time he guided them to a Football League Trophy victory, Abbott knows the ins and outs of Sky Bet League 1 and will be a valuable tool in Derry’s management of the club.
+Abbott had managed Carlisle United for the previous five years, during which time he guided them to a Football League Trophy victory.

-Abbott had previously held the assistant manager post at Brunton Park prior to his promotion after successful spells as caretaker boss.
+He had previously held the assistant manager post at Brunton Park, prior to his promotion after successful spells as caretaker boss.

 Pilkington returned to Meadow Lane as goalkeeping coach at the end of the 2011.12 campaign.

 During 2005 and 2010, he made over 140 appearances for the club and received the 2007.08 fans’ player of the year and players’ player of the year awards.

 Following an injury to goalkeeper Fabian Spiess, Pilkington agreed to sign non-contract playing terms with the club, something he has continued into 2013.14.

 The former Manchester United stopper went on to make his landmark 150th appearance for the club in a return to action against Brentford in March 2013.